Also known as: pullover dips, bar pullover with dips, straight bar dip combo, pullover dip sequence, bar pullover sequence

 What is Pull over + 10 straight bar dips?

-Pull over + 10 straight bar dips is a medium-level calisthenics combo that pairs a pull-over from a pull-up bar with ten straight bar dips.
-It primarily targets the triceps, chest and back while building upper-body strength, coordination and controlled transitions.
+Pull over + 10 straight bar dips is a compound calisthenics sequence pairing a pullover on a pull-up bar with ten straight bar dips.
+It primarily targets the triceps, chest, and back, and is a medium difficulty move requiring basic pulling and dipping proficiency and core stability.

 How to Do Pull over + 10 straight bar dips